colehaus/colex/content/posts/yaas-epistemology/main.md

 ## [Truth](#yaas-epistemology-map){#true .arg-map}

-Your patience for these persnickety philosophers likely begins to grow thin.
+Your patience with these persnickety philosophers likely begins to grow thin.
 They cavil and niggle, carp and quibble.
 They've taken common sense notions like knowledge, belief and justification, raised questions, drawn distinctions and offered precious little in the way of answers.
 But at last, you think, we come to truth---a concept so straightforward it's beyond the grasping claws of even the most wretched sophist.
 Alas...

 Philosophers advance myriad interpretations of truth.
 These can be categorized under a few broad headings:

 [Correspondence](#yaas-epistemology-map){#correspondence .arg-map}

 :   [Correspondence theories of truth](https://plato.stanford.edu/entries/truth-correspondence/) are probably closest to common sense, folk theories of truth.
-They said that a proposition is true if and only if it corresponds to the world---if the map corresponds to the territory.
+They say that a proposition is true if and only if it corresponds to the world---if the map corresponds to the territory.

 [Epistemic](#yaas-epistemology-map){#epistemic .arg-map}